alestiago/trashy_town/tool/blender_scene_constructor/README.md

-# Blender Scene Constructor
+# 📹 Blender Scene Constructor

-Prepares a blender scene to be ready for rendering, including sun positioning and camera positioning.
-This ensures consistency between renders and sprites.
+Prepares a Blender scene to be ready for rendering by adjusting the sun positioning and camera positioning.

+**Note 💡**: This process ensures consistency between all our in-game sprites.

 ## Why do we need this?

-When settings up a scene any manual input is prone to mistake (and also time consuming!).
-So compiling this into a script allows for quick consistent renders to be created.
+Automatically configuring the scene eradicates those errors derived from manual input.
+Script the configuration, allows for quick and consistent renders to be created.

 ## Usage